Negar-R/Disto/README.md

-# Rubino
+# Disto

-> Similar to Facebook or Twitter, everyone who creates a Rubino account has a profile and a news feed.
-When you post a photo or video on Rubino, it displays on your profile.
+> Similar to Facebook or Twitter, everyone who creates a Disto account has a profile and a news feed.
+When you post a photo or video on Disto, it displays on your profile.
 Other users who follow you see your posts in their feed.
-Likewise, you see posts from other users you follow.Like other social networks, you interact with other users on Ruboni by following them, being followed by them, commenting, liking, tagging etc.
+Likewise, you see posts from other users you follow.Like other social networks, you interact with other users on Disto by following them, being followed by them, commenting, liking, tagging etc.

 ## Setup project locally